Last Updated: March 26, 2026

 It is vital for the wellbeing of your Bolivian Rams to have ideal water conditions.
 These fish are happiest in shallow and slow waters with a hardness rating between 6-14 dGH, preferably at 10dGH.

-The temperature should remain within 73.4 – 78°F while keeping their pH levels around 6–7.5.
+The temperature should remain within 73.4 – 78°F while keeping their pH levels around 6.
+7.5.
 Keeping the water flow as close as possible to what they would find naturally helps a lot.
 They prefer a low flow filter and plants that provide light shade.
 To ensure these beautiful creatures stay healthy it is important to constantly monitor the parameters with test kits and a thermometer and keep them under control.
 If you live in a colder environment, it would make sense to purchase a heater as their preferred water temperature is in the mid level of tropical fish.

 Essential Equipment

-The well-being of Bolivian Rams can be maintained by installing the right equipment in their habitat.
+The well-being of Bolivian Rams is maintained by installing the right equipment in their habitat.
 External canister filters like a OASE Biomaster or a hang-on filter can provide an environment that has plenty of biologicial filtration to keep the tank stable.
 Both these filters can have their flow adjusted to stimulate slow flowing waters, which these fish thrive in best.
 Low nitrate levels and dim lighting should also be considered to give them more sheltered areas.

 By having all this essential gear installed for your rams, you are ensuring they have everything they need to lead healthy lives.
 The use of live plants is highly beneficial to these peaceful freshwater fish.
 Aquarium driftwood also provides some color variation while also being a stabilizing factor in keeping the pH lower and the hardness on the softer side.!